 What is Chakra Meditation?

 Meditation for the chakras includes a number of approaches to mindfulness and meditation.
 Essentially, it is a form of meditation that targets your blocked or unaligned chakras.
-You may choose to use chakra color meditation, a meditation on energy, or a meditation on an individual chakra.
+You may choose to use chakra color meditation, a meditation on energy, or an individual chakra.